Terrorism in China

-Since the September 11 attacks in 2001, the PRC has strengthened its involvement in multilateral and bilateral counter-terrorism efforts.
-As a result of these efforts, several Uyghur separatist movements have been labelled as terrorist groups by the United Nations and U.S. Department of State.
-There have been allegations that the Chinese government has been applying charges of terrorism in an inconsistent and sometimes politically motivated manner.
+Following the 9/11 attacks in 2001, the PRC strengthened its involvement in multilateral and bilateral counterterrorism efforts.
+As a result, several Uyghur separatist movements have been labelled as terrorist groups by the United Nations and U.S. Department of State.
+There have been allegations that the Chinese government has been applying charges of terrorism in an inconsistent and politically motivated manner.
+These represent one of the contributing factors that play into the existing tensions between the Chinese Communist party and the Uyghur minority.

+On the 23rd of January 2024, the Information Office of the State Council released a white paper on "China's Counter-Terrorism Legal System and Practice," which emphasized that China is a victim of terrorism and continues to face it as a threat.
+Subsequently, on the 24th of January, the People's Daily published an opinion piece demanding that anti-terrorism work must be carried out under the established legal systems.

 Chinese cultural context

+While there is no international or legally binding definition of terrorism, internationally recognized organizations such as the UN and the EU have defined terrorism in various resolutions.
+In the cultural setting of China, the term is relatively new and ambiguous.

-The concept of terrorism, as it evolved and is understood in the West, did not exist in imperial China.
-In that setting, political criminality took the form of violence against the emperor, and was viewed as harmful as it induced fear and led to "chaos."
-With the exception of "good" political violence against rulers whose lack of propriety and virtue resulted in loss of the mandate of heaven, violence was seen as contrary to human nature and the Tao.
+The concept of terrorism, as it evolved and is understood in the West, did not exist in Imperial China.
+There, political crime took the form of violence against the emperor, and was viewed as harmful as it induced fear and led to "chaos".
+With the exception of "good" political violence against rulers whose lack of propriety and virtue resulted in loss of the Mandate of heaven, violence was seen as contrary to human nature and the Tao.
 Kam Wong argues that the dynamics of imperial China form the basis for contemporary Chinese understandings of terrorism.

 Fear of chaos and social disorder is a powerful factor in mobilizing political will to combat potential threats.
-In the modern context, any group or force with the potential to challenge the existing social order or the political security of the rulers may be considered a form of terrorism, "to be condemned unrelentingly and suppressed at all costs," according to Wong.
+In the modern context, any group or force with the potential to challenge the existing social order or the political security of the rulers may be considered a form of terrorism.
+It is "to be condemned unrelentingly and suppressed at all costs," according to Wong.

 There is currently no clearly established definition for terrorism either nationally or internationally, though the National People's Congress is in the process of drafting legislation that would clarify the use of the term in Chinese law.
 The draft legislation, as reported by Xinhua News Agency, classified as terrorism acts that "cause or aim to cause severe harm to society by causing casualties, bringing about major economic losses, damaging public facilities or disturbing social order."
 Human rights groups charge that the term is sometimes applied to non-violent dissidents in China.